NoroffFEU/development-platforms/docker-case-study.md

 Docker has an extension for VS Code, that provides tools and features to make it easier to work with Docker containers directly in VS Code.

-1. Install Docker desktop application.
+1. Install Docker desktop application (macOS and Windows only).
 2. install Docker extension for VS Code.
 3. Create an account for Docker Hub to accsess library for container images.